We want everyone to be safe on Alignable and the best way to protect yourself is knowing how to spot and avoid scams.

 You can report/flag a message you've received by clicking the three dots in the message thread open in the Messages tab and selecting either "Flag" option.
 This will send a report with the message to our support team.

-- Lastly, you can disconnect from the user so that they will not be able to send you any new messages.
-To see how to disconnect from a business, see this article here: How do I remove a connection?
+- Lastly, you can block the user so that they will not be able to send you any new messages, recommend or refer you.
+To see how to block a business, see this article here: Can I block someone on Alignable?